Induced Native Phage Therapy (INPT)

 - Phages can do more than just kill microbes.
 Recent research has identified a type of phage that can eliminate the plaques in the brains of people suffering from Alzheimer’s and Parkinson’s.
 When laboratory rats with amyloid plaques on their brains were given a newly discovered phage called M13, the phages cleared out almost all of the plaques and the rats’ memory and cognition returned.

-Again, INPT is currently patent-pending and available exclusively at the Biologix Center for Optimum Health in Nashville, Tennessee.
+INPT is a proprietary invention by PhagenCorp, LLC and is currently U.S. Patent-Pending and available exclusively at the Biologix Center for Optimum Health in Franklin, Tennessee.
 Our founder, Dr. David Jernigan, states that he “has never been more excited for people to come to the Biologix Center,” as this epiphany has resulted in amazing improvements that could never have been achieved otherwise.
 Through the use of this treatment, we have learned so much about the incredible world of phages and their effect on microbes of all types and we look forward to using them to help you leave your chronic illness behind for good.